szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 2170:** Make the THAC0 progression of Thieves better and more streamlined, so they improve up to 6, like clerics

-Among many of the manifestations of the Baldur's Gate's series undying hate for thieves is that their THAC0 sucks.
+Among many of the manifestations of the Baldur's Gate series' undying hate for thieves is that their THAC0 sucks.
 A LOT.
 Barely better than wizards.
 This improves the progression such that it can reach 6, like clerics.
 The progression follows this type of sequence: 20-19-19-18-17-17-16-15-15-14....

 **Component 2180:** Make the THAC0 progression of Bards better and more streamlined, so they improve up to 6, like clerics